Synook/funcpy/README.md

 A purely functional language that compiles to Python.
 Basically this works by translating the funcpy functions into many, many Python lambdas.
 Uses Flex/Bison to do the actual parsing.

 ## Dependecies
-funcpy uses Flex/Bison to do the actual parsing.\n
+funcpy uses Flex/Bison to do the actual parsing.

 For ubuntu installs:
   ```bash
   $ sudo apt-get install bison flex
   ```